Luisenden/map-quantum-circuits-to-multi-core/README.md

 }

 # How to get started
 Make sure you have installed ``Python 3.8``or higher.
-Then run the following command in your virtual environment
+Navigate to the ``src`` folder, then run the following command in your virtual environment
 ```console
 pip install -r requirements.txt
 ````